hashimati/Service-Requests-Offers-Microservices/README.md

 ## Requirements Description (Story)

-  John wants to do a full maintenace for his apartment.
-He heared about an application Called "Request-Offer" app which will help him to find a maintenance with a good offer.
-John sends a request to "Request-Offer" service.
-On other hand, Mike is service provider.
+ John wants to do full maintenance for his apartment.
+He heard about an application Called "Request-Offer" app which will help him to find maintenance with a good offer.
+John sends a request to the "Request-Offer" service.
+On the other hand, Mike is a service provider.
 Mike sees John's offer.
-Mike sends a good offer to "Request-Offer" service with competitive price to meet John's request.
-John accepts Mike's offer among alot of other offers.
+Mike sends a good offer to the "Request-Offer" service at a competitive price to meet John's request.
+John accepts Mike's offer among a lot of other offers.

 ## Domains:
-According to the requirments story, the services have 3 domains that drive the development of the application:
+According to the requirements story, the services have 3 domains that drive the development of the application:
-1. User: This entity represents the application users  user should be either requester and provider.
+1. User: This entity represents the application users.
+A user should be either a requester or a service provider.
 2. Request: This entity represents the service request objects.
-3. Offer: This entity represents the offers objects.
+3. Offer: This entity represents the offers of objects.

 ## Solution
 The solution consists of 5 services
-1. [Eureka Server](https://start.spring.io/#!type=gradle-project&language=java&platformVersion=2.2.0.RELEASE&packaging=jar&jvmVersion=1.8&groupId=io.hashimati&artifactId=eureka&name=eureka&description=Demo%20project%20for%20Spring%20Boot&packageName=io.hashimati.eureka&dependencies=cloud-eureka) or [Consul](https://www.consul.io/downloads.html) Server: Service Discovery Server.
+1. [Eureka Server](https://start.spring.io/#!type=gradle-project&language=java&platformVersion=2.2.0.RELEASE&packaging=jar&jvmVersion=1.8&groupId=io.hashimati&artifactId=eureka&name=eureka&description=Demo%20project%20for%20Spring%20Boot&packageName=io.hashimati.eureka&dependencies=cloud-eureka) or [Consul](https://www.consul.io/downloads.html) Server: A Service Discovery Server.
-2. [UsersService](https://www.microstarter.io/?g=io.hashimati&artifact=UsersService&build=Gradle&language=Java&profile=service&port=8888&javaVersion=8&d=security-jwt,discovery-eureka,liquibase): It is an account management services.
+2. [UsersService](https://www.microstarter.io/?g=io.hashimati&artifact=UsersService&build=Gradle&language=Java&profile=service&port=8888&javaVersion=8&d=security-jwt,discovery-eureka,liquibase): It is an account management service.
 It provides registration, authentication and authorization services.
-Also, it propagate JWT tokens to RequestsService and OffersService.
-UserService stores users' data in MySQL instance and uses Micronaut Data Framework to handle the data.
+Also, it propagates JWT tokens to RequestsService and OffersService.
+UserService stores users' data in MySQL instance and uses the Micronaut Data Framework to handle the data.
 3. [RequestsService](https://www.microstarter.io/?g=io.hashimati&artifact=RequestsService&build=Gradle&language=Java&profile=service&port=-1&javaVersion=8&d=discovery-eureka,security-jwt,mongo-reactive): This service produces all services which are related to requests.
 The service stores the requests in MongoDB instance.
 Also, it will consume the offers services as required.
-4. [OffersService](https://www.microstarter.io/?g=io.hashimati&artifact=OffersService&build=Gradle&language=Java&profile=service&port=-1&javaVersion=8&d=discovery-eureka,security-jwt,mongo-reactive): This service produces all services which are related to offers.
+4. [OffersService](https://www.microstarter.io/?g=io.hashimati&artifact=OffersService&build=Gradle&language=Java&profile=service&port=-1&javaVersion=8&d=discovery-eureka,security-jwt,mongo-reactive): This service produces all services which are related to the offers.
 Offers objects will be stored in a MongoDB instance.
-OffersService invokes services from RequestsServices as required.
+The OfferService invokes services from RequestService as requires
 5. [Gateway](https://start.spring.io/#!type=gradle-project&language=java&platformVersion=2.2.0.RELEASE&packaging=jar&jvmVersion=1.8&groupId=io.hashimati&artifactId=gateway&name=gateway&description=Demo%20project%20for%20Spring%20Boot&packageName=io.hashimati.gateway&dependencies=cloud-zuul,oauth2-resource-server,cloud-eureka,cloud-starter-consul-discovery,thymeleaf):  a Netfix Zuul gateway service.

 ## Archeticture: